 Chef Chris studied at the Sarasota County Technical School and was Chef de Cuisine at Plantation Golf and Country Club in Venice Florida.

 So after our whole table enjoyed this starter dish, I knew I had to contact chef Chris for the recipe, and he was kind enough to send it to me with a few comments below.

 This watermelon gazpacho recipe came as something of a necessity in Florida where I grew up.
 The seemingly endless amount of excruciatingly hot days gave birth to a wonderfully refreshing gazpacho with a subtle sweetness built right in.

-The most crucial aspect to this soup is the ripeness of you produce.
+The most crucial aspect of this soup is the ripeness of your produce.
 As fruits and vegetables ripen, acidity increases as well as sweetness.
 Your patience and care with them will be rewarded.

 - 28 ounces plum tomatoes canned with juices